28 Incredible Borneo Animals and best places to see Borneo wildlife

 Pushed by the encroaching oil palm plantations, the animals are trapped in the narrow stretch of forest on the river bank.
 If more land is cleared, we will lose this wildlife haven for good.
 But for now, the wildlife is safe.

-You would be pretty unlucky not to spot some typical Borneo animals – a few species of Hornbills, the pig-tailed macaques, crocodiles and the endangered Proboscis monkeys – the world’s oddest looking monkeys.
+You would be pretty unlucky not to spot some typical Borneo animals – a few species of Hornbills, the pig-tailed macaques, crocodiles and the endangered Proboscis monkeys – the world’s oddest-looking monkeys.
 The only other good place for spotting Proboscis monkeys in Borneo at close range is Bako National Park in Sarawak.

 Lower Kinabatangan River is one of the best places to see orangutans in Borneo.
-The Critically Endangered apes are being pushed to the brink of extinction by the habitat loss.
+The Critically Endangered apes are being pushed to the brink of extinction by habitat loss.
 Another iconic Borneo animal you may encounter on the river is the Borneo Pygmy Elephant.
 Even if you only have time for a single safari on the river, you are likely to see quite an abundance of rare wildlife.

-The night cruises bring you up close to the nocturnal species: civets, Slow lorises, owls, and if you are lucky, even the endangered Flat-headed cat.
+The night cruises bring you up close to the nocturnal species: civets, Slow lorises, owls, and, if you are lucky, even the endangered Flat-headed cat.
 The river itself is a different world at night – silent and misty.

 The access point for Kinabatangan is the village of Sukau, located about 2 hours away from Sandakan.
-The accommodation options on the river range from the luxurious Sukau Rainforest Lodge to the more basic, but rustic Kinabatangan Jungle Camp.
+The accommodation options on the river range from the luxurious Sukau Rainforest Lodge to the more basic but rustic Kinabatangan Jungle Camp.

 There are a number of homestay options on the river, the best of which is Osman’s Homestay.
 Osman is a very talented spotter.
-I had some of the best close encounters with wildlife on a cruise with Osman, including the sighting of a Philippine slow loris and a Western tarsier on the images above.
+I had some of the best close encounters with wildlife on a cruise with Osman, including the sighting of a Philippine slow loris and a Western tarsier in the images above.

 If you are not the jungle trodding type but still want to see Asia’s most Endangered Great Apes, you can visit them in the semi-wild setting of a rehabilitation centre.